catch-point/ib-tws-node/README.md

 Users must agree to the terms of the Interactive Broker license, download their software and Java Client API.

 * The TWS API is an interface to TWS or IB Gateway, and as such requires network connectivity to a running instance of one of these programs.
 They can be downloaded here: https://www.interactivebrokers.com/en/index.php?f=14099#tws-software
-* To obtain the TWS API source and sample code to C:\TWS API or ~/IBJts, download the API Components from here: http://interactivebrokers.github.io
+* To obtain the TWS API Java source and sample code download the API Components from here: http://interactivebrokers.github.io and save it to  to C:\TWS API or ~/IBJts
-* A working knowledge of the API programming language.
+* A working knowledge of the TWS API programming language.
-* This project makes use of gradle build tool.
-See https://gradle.org/

-TWS needs to operate in English so that the various dialogues can be recognised.
-You can set TWS's language by starting it manually (ie without passing a password) and selecting the language on the initial login dialog.
-TWS will remember this language setting when you subsequently use it.

 Note that you do not need an IBKR account to try this out, as you can use IBKR's Free Trial offer, for which there is a link at the top of the homepage on their website.

 API Client
 ----------

-A unique feature of ib-tws-node is the ability to manage TWS` GUI, including logging in, enabling API, and dismissing common dialogues.
-However, ib-tws-node can be used without TWS, but it still needs TwsApi.jar!

 The client makes heavy use of promises *and* events.
 Every method returns a promise to validate the input before passing it along to TWS, even though none of the methods return anything useful in those promises.
 All responses are found in events on the client.

 Methods on the client can also vary slightly depending on the version the the TWS API available.
-Use the `help "EClient"` and `help "Shell"` commands in the shell to list available methods, or simply go straight to the documentation here: https://interactivebrokers.github.io/tws-api/classIBApi_1_1EClient.html
+Use the `help "EClient"` and `help "Shell"` commands in the shell to list available methods, or simply go straight to the documentation here for the latest: https://interactivebrokers.github.io/tws-api/classIBApi_1_1EClient.html

 Events from the client can also be listed using the `help "EWrapper"` command and documented here: https://interactivebrokers.github.io/tws-api/interfaceIBApi_1_1EWrapper.html